richardfat7/tetrisAI/README.md

+# To do
+- survey: keyword, author, group
+- design model

 # Scope of study / Goal
 - each player do 1 step? (same piece per second) -> attack per piece / safe condition
 - opp do N step, ai do 1 step